vijexa/IoT-Grow-Lamp/README.md

 It's important each time when you reset MCU.
 After resetting, these pins can be used as regular GPIO.
 You need to think about this if you have pure ESP8266 module.
 If you have custom board with USB like NodeMCU development kit or WeMos board, then most likely GPIO15 and GPIO2 are correctly connected internally, and GPIO0 is triggered from USB when flashing.
 Also on these boards can be flash button, which connects GPIO0 to LOW when pressed (so, you should press it while resetting MCU before flashing).

 After firmware uploading you should launch upload_build.bat or upload_build.sh if you are using windows or linux respectively.
-I recommend to compile code during uploading.
+I recommend to compile code during uploading (described below).

 #### Windows uploader